SimowTopos/fri_basic_rustling/README.md

 ## DISCLAIMER:

 This library is for education and exploration.
-Please contact the author fir a peoduction ready implementation.
+Please contact the author for a production ready implementation.

 ## Introduction